 - Clean your teeth and gums with a very soft brush after meals and at least one other time each day.

 - Use fluoride toothpaste that contains no abrasives.

 - If you normally floss, keep flossing at least once a day.
-Tell your doctor if this causes bleeding or other problems.
-If you do not usually floss, talk with your doctor before you start.
+Tell your cancer care team if this causes bleeding or other problems.
+If you do not usually floss, talk with your team before you start.

 - Rinse your mouth well with cool water or a baking soda solution after you brush.
 (Use 1 teaspoon of baking soda in 1 quart of water.)

 Last Medical Review: 06/30/2015